 Limitation on number and type of RSTRs allowed.

 For purposes of this ordinance, the Town limits are divided into Upper Boulder, Middle Boulder and Lower Boulder.
 Each of these three (3) areas shall be allowed a maximum number of CUPs under this ordinance.
-That maximum number shall not exceed fifteen percent (15%) of the total number of dwellings occupied by permanent Residents.
-Lots and dwellings owned by non-Residents shall not be counted.
+That maximum number shall not exceed five (5) in Lower Boulder, four (4) in Middle Boulder, and four (4) in Upper Boulder of dwellings occupied by permanent Residents.
+Lots and dwellings owned by non-Residents shall not be considered eligible. .

-In calculating the number of CUPs available in each of the three (3) areas, a fractional remainder of .5 or more shall be rounded up to the next whole number.

 The CUPs in each area shall be available on a first come basis.
 When

 an area’s quota is reached, a waiting list shall be established, also on a first come basis.